asystemsguy/asystemsguy.github.io/index.md

 ## Research Interest

-My current research is about improving resource utilization and performance of microservice applications deployed on virtual clusters.
+My current research is about improving resource utilization and performance of Microservice applications deployed on virtual clusters deployed on cloud.
 I am in general interested in distributed, concurrent and parallel systems.

 ## Contact